Allergy Season Guide: The Safest HEPA Air Purifiers for Nursery Use

 Sign Up Free

-Common questions about seasonal: spring wellness answered by our research team.
+Common questions about seasonal: spring wellness, answered by our research team.

 QDoes activated carbon filter pollen?

-No. Carbon filters odors and VOC gases.
+No, activated carbon does not filter pollen.
+Carbon filters odors and VOC gases.
 The thick, pleated white HEPA filter is what traps physical pollen spores.

 Related research